arnold2957/wvd/README.en.md

 - Graphics quality is set to **Medium (Prioritize Speed)**.
 - Set Frame Rate to **30 FPS**, and Dungeon Brightness to **Darkest -25% Brightness**.
 - In the Auto-Recovery settings, check "Use skills to dispel abnormal statuses".
 - In the Inventory Refill settings, check "Place all non-refill items in storage" and "Automatically refill when staying at the inn.".
-(If unsure, check "Carry 1 Hook of Harken").
+(If 'refill' buttom is disable, check "Carry 1 Hook of Harken").
 - The game map is **not zoomed in/out**.
 If zoomed, it is recommended to reinstall the game.
 (An unzoomed game map should show about 17 grid squares.)
-- Skills planned for use **must be placed on the quick slot bar**, but **cannot be placed in the top-left** quick slot.
+- Skills planned for use **must be placed on the quick slot bar**.
 - **Disable automatic branch selection in dialogues**.
 Currently, the Princess money begging and Horned Eagle scripts are designed assuming automatic branch selection is off.

 ### In-Dungeon Settings